a

 5. Portugal

 Portugal’s gotten off to a rough start at this World Cup, and its property market is facing challenges at home, too.
 The supply-crunched country has seen real estate costs skyrocket amid a surge in foreign investment, leading to some speculation of a housing bubble.
-The median price of a Portuguese home, including all types, is about $740,000 CAD.
+However, with an average price of $360,573, Portugal condo prices are right in line with the global mean.

 6. Brazil

 Brazil has claimed five World Cup titles — more than any other nation.
 In terms of local home prices, the results are more modest.
-It is the lowest-price market of the top-10-ranked FIFA competitors.
-The average home in Brazil is currently valued at $185,000 (about $260,000 CAD), according to the Latinvestor.
+It is the second-lowest-price market of the top-10-ranked FIFA competitors.
+The typical two-bedroom downtown condo in Brazil is currently valued at $173,295, 52% below the global average.

 7. Morocco